SharePoint/sp-dev-docs/docs/scenario-guidance/Line-of-Business-integration.md

 _**Applies to:** Office 365 | SharePoint Online | SharePoint 2016_

-Whenever you need to consume LOB systems from a client-side solution, like a client-side Web Part developed using SharePoint Framework, or a bunch of JavaScript code hosted in a Script Editor Web Part, you can consume a LOB system just using a REST API, eventually registered in Azure Active Directory.
+Whenever you need to consume LOB systems from a client-side solution, like a client-side web part developed using SharePoint Framework, or a bunch of JavaScript code hosted in a Script Editor web part, you can consume a LOB system just using a REST API, eventually registered in Azure Active Directory.
 In this section you can find useful links to further information about this topic.

 ### Articles
 * [Connect to API secured with Azure Active Directory](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/guidance/connect-to-api-secured-with-aad)